Home > Expeditions > Athens to Naples: Myths of the Mediterranean

 - Onboard accommodation during voyage, including daily cabin service

-- All meals, snacks, tea and coffee during voyage
+- All meals, snacks, tea, coffee, soft drinks and juices during voyage

 - Meals listed as included during shore excursions and land portions of the package